-Smart Energy DIH (Lithuania), Birštonas municipality (Lithuania), Ministry of Infrastructure of the Republic of Poland (Lithuania).
+Birštonas municipality (Lithuania), Baltic InnoLab (Lithuania), Smart Energy DIH (Lithuania).
 We are engaged in finding more Interreg BSR newcomers as project partners.

 5.1 Specific challenge to be adressed

 The inland waters of the Baltic Sea region - rivers, canals and lakes - have a significant but still underexploited potential to contribute to the development of sustainable tourism and enhance local mobility.
 Many of these water bodies are strategically located close to cities, towns and places of interest, but their integration into transport and tourism infrastructure remains fragmented and underdeveloped.